 Deciphering what was real and not became impossible and made me uneasy.
 Regret toward having surrendered such control set in.
 Next thing I knew, the poster’s background engulfed the monkeys like a black hole, which immediately expanded into the entirety of my vision in a radial manner, forcing my eyes shut.

 I should note, by this point I was maybe 15-25 seconds into the trip.
 It reaches its peak effects between one and two minutes.

 The inside of my eyelids have always been a safe-haven during other psychedelic trips.
 Not this one.
 Hexagonal patterns – seemingly formed from phosphenes (the illusion of light/color you see when you close your eyes and rub them) – somehow formed within the confines of this familiar blackness.
 They flowed and pulsated with the flux of a river of molten lava.
-To call these patterns ‘colorful’ would be as accurate as calling Chris Christie ‘big-boned.’
+Describing them on paper is like describing the color purple to a blind person.
 It was like looking at an assortment of neon lights through a kaleidoscope, but more vibrant and with less rigid movements.
 There was a certain coherence to the whole experience.
 It seemed logical.

 Rapid flashes of imagery overtook my consciousness, as though my life was flashing before my eyes.
 Faces and places… but it was more than just images.
 Emotions came and went with their respective images with the same intense frequency.
 While this was going on, I continued to feel as though I was being forced upward.
 I couldn’t help but feel the presence of someone – or something – else.
 Almost as though there was an intelligence to the patterns.
 Or something behind them.